 Jabuticaba Distribution, Habitat, and Ecology

-In the wild, it appears most commonly in moderately thick forests.
-However, it has proven itself to be adaptable to other habitats as well.
+In the wild, this tree has a very precise requirement for its choice of habitat.
+This occurs because the marvel of Nature appears most commonly in moderately thick forests.
+It has nonetheless proven itself to be adaptable to other habitats as well, however.

 Added to this, the Jabuticaba also grows equally well at altitudes of as low as sea level and as high as 3,00 ft (914 m).
 While all related species evolved as subtropical and can tolerate mild, brief frosts, some species may be marginally more cold-tolerant.

 The amazing Jabuticaba has also been transplanted to other regions of the world.
 These regions consist of those with reasonably similar environments, including the United States, in North America.
 The different climate unfortunately restricts its growth somewhat.